A-Star100/sonicbot/README.md

 ## gentlebot.py
 This bot is slower and his movements are more calculated compared to speedybot, but he has the same moveset.

+## dumbbot.py
+His sole purpose is for memes.
+He can only go forward and (occasionally) jump.
+Good luck with him.

 ## FAQ

 1. Is this bot cross-platform?